bluekitchen/btstack/doc/manual/docs/profiles.md

 A remote unconnected Bluetooth device must be set as “discoverable” in order to be seen by a device performing the inquiry scan.
-To become discoverable, an application can call *hci_discoverable_control* with input parameter 1.
+To become discoverable, an application can call *gap_discoverable_control* with input parameter 1.
 If you want to provide a helpful name for your device, the application can set its local name by calling
 $gap_set_local_name$.
 To save energy, you may set the device as